corybuecker/canvas-lms-k8s/README.md

 # canvas-lms-k8s

+Please note that that should not be used in a production environment unless you change the secrets and set up a proper K-V store.

 Helm and Docker Compose scripts for running the stable branch of Canvas

 # Pre-built image

-Please feel free to use my pre-built image from https://hub.docker.com/corybuecker/canvas-lms.
+Please feel free to use my pre-built image from https://hub.docker.com/r/corybuecker/canvas-lms.

 Current Canvas version: 2019-07-31